edgelesssys/constellation/rfc/updates.md

     12: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA=
 ```

 Instead of having a separate `upgrade` section, we will opt for a declarative approach by updating the existing values of the config file.
+Since only parts of the config behave in a declarative way,
+we should add comments to those fields who will not update the cluster.

 ```yaml
 kubernetesVersion: 1.24.3